gummallaprasanth/Live-streaming-app-using-Flask/README.md

 # live Streaming app using Flask Project

-# Description:

-This project demonstrates a live streaming application built using Flask, a popular Python web framework.
-It leverages technologies like OpenCV, FFmpeg, and a streaming server to provide real-time video transmission.
+### Overview
+This is a live streaming application built with Flask, allowing users to broadcast live video streams and watch streams from others in real time.
+The app leverages WebRTC for real-time communication and streaming.

+### Requirements

+Python 3.x

+Flask

+OpenCV

+Other dependencies (listed in requirements.txt)